 HOW TO GET RID OF MOUTH ULCERS

 Mouth ulcers normally clear up on their own within a week or so.
-If they’re bothering you, you can try one of the following methods which can help to speed up healing or can help to stop them coming back:
+If they’re bothering you, you can try one of the following methods:

 - Use an antimicrobial mouthwash, like Corsodyl 0.2% mouthwash.
-This won’t stop mouth ulcers from coming back, but it can help to speed up healing and prevent infection.
+This won’t stop mouth ulcers from coming back, but it can help to prevent infection.

 - Excessive force when brushing may damage the gums leading to an ulcer.
 Talk to your dentist about the right toothbrush for you.